wallaby55/BitcoinArmory/docs.md

 ~~~

 The above example is specifically for checking the tag for version "v0.93.3", which may not be the latest version by the time you are reading these instructions.
 You can replace it with the latest version number posted on our website.
-You can view all tags from the Armory's Github page, click on the button that says "branch: master" and then select the "tags" tab.
+All releases can be viewed on the [github releases page](https://github.com/goatpig/BitcoinArmory/releases).
 All major releases are accompanied by a signed tag.

-To checkout and build a specific version, simply use "git checkout [tag]" before the "make" command in the Ubuntu build instructions below.
+To checkout and build a specific version, simply use `git checkout [tag]` before the `make` command in the Ubuntu build instructions below.
 For instance, to build version 0.93.3, you would simply use:

 ~~~ bash
 $ git checkout v0.93.3